 MY POSITIVE EXPERIENCE

 Maximus and I have had nothing but great experiences with our pet insurance coverage.
 Every time a reimbursement check comes through, I am always pleasantly surprised.
-So much so, in fact, I tell my friends,
+So much so, I tell my friends,

 “Max has better medical than I do.”

 No one ever said having a dog was cheap.
 There are always expenses you forget to factor in your budget as a pet owner, but the unconditional love you receive from that animal is priceless.

 I don’t mind paying $59 per month for peace of mind.

 If my pup gets sick, I will not go into serious debt because of it.

 2020 UPDATE FOR MAX’S MEDICAL PET INSURANCE WITH HEALTHY PAWS:

 Max is now 11 years old and we pay $110 a month for his pet insurance through Healthy Paws.
 Although it is quite the bump in monthly costs, as many of you know having a senior dog can be more costly than a younger pup.
 I still wholeheartedly believe pet insurance is worth it.
 Currently, Healthy Paws covers Max’s heart and allergy medication that can run upwards of $200 US per month.
 That in itself is worth it for us even with a higher monthly premium.